makeabilitylab/makeabilitylabwebsite/README.md

 ## Access to Production Database Server
 The Makeability Lab website uses PostgreSQL on production, which is running on grabthar.cs.washington.edu.
 In the (extremely) rare instance that you need to access Postgres directly, you must do so via recycle.cs.washington.edu.

-# Manual Installation
-We strongly advise running the Docker-based installation since that's what the department mandates and you get an instantly configured dev environment for free.
-However, if you want the *pain* :) of manually installing all of the required libs, then this is how you should do it.
-The full step-by-step instructions for installation are [here](https://docs.google.com/document/d/149S_SHOzkJOhNHU4ENMU0YCbk-Vy92y5ZSTeCXG9Bhc/edit) (invite only for now).

-## Requirements
-* Python 3.51
-* Pip 3
-* Django 1.9
-* ImageMagick
-* ghostscript
-* django_extensions (pip)
-* Pillow (pip)
-* Wand (pip)
-* bibtex parser (pip)
-* xmltodict (pip)
-* django-image-cropping (pip)
-* easy-thumbnails (pip)
-* django-sortedm2m (pip)
-* requests (pip)
-* sqlite3 (for development)
-* postgres (for production)
-* gunicorn (for production)

-Optional dependencies
-* Virtual Env (for encapsulating the projects dependencies)

-## Development
-1. Install all dependencies.
-Pip dependencies can be installed using the requirements.txt file `pip install -r requirements.txt` from the project root, once the repository has been cloned.
-2. Create the local database.
-On development we use sqlite.
-This can be done using `make migrate` if make is installed.
-Otherwise one must run `python manage.py makemigrations website && python manage.py migrate`
-3. Create a super user using `python manage.py createsuperuser` to manage the admin interface.
-4. The scripts `python manage.py importpubs` and `python manage.py importtalks` will import from bibtex and xml files located under the import directory respectively.
-These files are designed for use by the Makeability lab and will import from Jon Froehlich's website cs.umd.edu/~jonf
-5. Add a file googleaccount.py in the website directory.
-This file should contain only the line ANALYTICS_ACCOUNT = 'your_google_analytics_email'.
-Replace your_google_analytics_email with whatever google account has been set up to track the domain in google analytics.
-6. Follow the instructions [here](https://developers.google.com/analytics/devguides/reporting/core/v3/quickstart/service-py) to install google analytics api using pip, and to download the p12 private key from google analytics for authentication.
-This file should also go in the website directory along with the googleaccount.py file.
-7. Run server using `python manage.py runserver`.

 # Contributing
 We use the following process for contributing code: